Court Marriage in Pakistan

 STEP BY STEP PROCEDURE OF COURT MARRIAGE

-THE PROCEDURE OF HINDU COURT MARRIAGE IN PAKISTAN
+HINDU COURT MARRIAGE PROCEDURE IN PAKISTAN

 The procedure of Hindu court marriage in Pakistan is more or less similar to that of the Muslim court marriage.
 Earlier, the Hindu court marriages were not registered in Pakistan.
 However, which was passed in the National assembly allows Hindu court marriages to be registered in Pakistan.

 The only requirement for the Hindu court marriage in Pakistan is that both the bride and groom should be a minimum of 18 years old and should not be previously married.
 Moreover, in order to qualify for the Hindu court marriage in Pakistan, both of the parties should not be within the prohibited degrees of relationship.
 The marriage will be registered through the marriage registrar appointed by the Government.
 The Hindu marriage certificates are called Shadi Parat.

 However, after marriage, if it is found that the above Hindu court marriage criteria were not met before the marriage then the marriage shall be null and void.
 Furthermore, if there is no sexual intercourse between the couple or if the marriage resulted through any fraud or any force, in that case, any of the spouses are allowed to file a case in the court and appeal to consider the marriage as invalid.

 If you belong to the Hindu community and require further information regarding the Hindu court marriage in Pakistan then call us today at 0316-6644789 and speak to our experienced court marriage lawyer.
 Our lawyers are ready to provide you a free consultation regarding the entire procedure of Hindu court marriage in Pakistan.